World Suicide Prevention Day 2022

-Friday 10 September is World Suicide Prevention Day and this year’s theme is ‘Creating Hope Through Action’ – a reminder that there is an alternative to suicide and that our actions, no matter how big or small, may provide hope to those who are struggling.
+Saturday 10 September is World Suicide Prevention Day and the current theme is ‘Creating Hope Through Action’ – a reminder that there is an alternative to suicide and that our actions, no matter how big or small, may provide hope to those who are struggling.

 Many of us are affected by suicide or suicidal feelings throughout our lives.
 Even though mental health awareness has increased in recent years, talking about suicide is still widely stigmatised.
 Too many of us suffer in silence.